bufbuild-ru/docs/docs/protovalidate/cel/index.md

 ### CEL extensions it adds

 You've already seen that CEL allows variable values to be bound at runtime.
-Protovalidate takes advantage of this, providing variables like `this`, `rule`, and `rules` to your CEL expressions.CEL doesn't stop with variables, however—brand-new functions and overloads can be added to CEL itself.
+Protovalidate takes advantage of this, providing variables like `this`, `rule`, and `rules` to your CEL expressions.CEL doesn't stop with variables, however — brand-new functions and overloads can be added to CEL itself.
 CEL programs delegate their execution to implementations provided by the host language, binding to names and CEL types.Protovalidate leverages this to provide common validation functions that aren't built into CEL.
 For example, every language-specific Protovalidate implementation consistently implements `isNan()` to provide a function that you can use to check for `NaN` values.
 In `protovalidate-go`'s [source code](https://github.com/bufbuild/protovalidate-go/blob/main/cel/library.go), you can see this function's declaration, naming, binding to the CEL `double` type, and delegation to `math.isNaN()`:

 ::: info library.go (excerpt)